 Project Advisor Letter

 All applicants must have a project advisor that is willing to play an active part in the grant process and has expertise in the media you plan to work in.
 If you don't know anyone, there are several ways to find someone such as checking department websites for faculty information (College of Design for painting instructors for example) or asking one of your professors who may know someone.
 If you have tried these options without luck, e-mail Letitia Kenemer.

 Project advisors must write a short letter attesting to the student's capabilities as well as providing an assessment of the validity of the project and minimum budget requirements.
 The letter should be e-mailed to the student so they can submit it with the grant application.
 The following questions should be addressed in the letter:

 How long and in what capacity have you known the applicant?

 Evaluate the applicant’s capabilities as they relate to the proposed project.

 Evaluate the proposed project, including the student’s timeline and plans for presentation.

 Evaluate the budget for the proposed project.
 Are the documented expenses reasonable and accurate?

-Hearings with each applicant are scheduled to allow the committee time to ask questions about the proposal and see examples of the individual’s (or group’s) work.
+Hearings with each applicant will be scheduled to allow the committee time to ask questions about the proposal and see examples of the individual’s (or group’s) work.
 After the proposal deadline, you will receive an e-mail invitation to sign up for a 10 minute review time.
-You will need to bring examples and/or images of your previous work to the hearing.
+You can bring examples and/or images of your previous work to the hearing.

-Contact Letitia Kenemer, Memorial Union Fine Arts Coordinator
+Contact Letitia Kenemer, Memorial Union Workspace and Arts Coordinator